 Hit the trails, but gently

-The trails in the St. Germain area are tailor-made for the heart-healthy hikers and walkers in the group.
-Those who like to take in nature and scenery by pedaling will appreciate the quiet roads that meander through pristine forests and around equally pristine lakes.
+Please change wording to – The trails in the St. Germain area, are tailor made for the heart healthy hikers in the group.
+Those who like to take in nature and scenery by pedaling will take in the quiet roads that meander through pristine forests and through equally pristine lakes.
 If you have time to do just one trail, make it the St. Germain Bike and Hike Trail.
-It is 12 miles of paved pleasure for bicyclists, hikers and birdwatchers that dovetails with 27 miles of Vilas County trails.
+It is 12 miles of paved pleasure for bicyclists, hikers, and birdwatchers that dovetails with 27 miles of Vilas County trails.

 If you want to see natural beauty from a higher vantage point, check out the new Northwoods Zip Line Canopy Tour.
-The grand opening for this eco-adventure is Memorial Day Weekend.
 Plus there’s always geocaching…who knew there were so many options in our neck of the woods.

 Skim the surface of the water